 If your billing errors are a result of unauthorized use, you’re still covered under the FCBA.
 Even better, it’s not necessary to file a grievance through snail mail.

-Instead, you can pick up the phone and call the creditor at first sight of fraudulent transactions on your credit card.
+Instead, you can pick up the phone and call them at first sight of fraudulent transactions on your credit card.
 Even if your card is compromised by hackers while in your possession, you’re still covered.
 Liability limits are as follows:

 - $0 if the card is reported lost or stolen before use